seamapi/docs/docs/products/smart-locks/access-codes/creating-access-codes.md

 # Scheduling Time-Bound Access Codes

-## 1. Create a time-bound access code
+## 1. Create a Time-Bound Access Code

 To set a time-bound code, provide the `device` reference of the smart lock on which to program the code, along with `starts_at` and `ends_at` iso8601 timestamps to define the code's active time window.
 For more details, refer to the [Create Access Code endpoint](../../../api-clients/access-codes/create-an-access-code.md).